pbadilla/my/README.md

 # myTheresa - Carrousel Movies, Card and Wishlist

-- Carrousel with 3 differents types of movies.
-Details and Wishlist.
+- Carrousel with 3 differents types of Movies.
+Details and WishlList.

 ## Features

 - Carrousel fetching data for different types of movie
 - Details of the selected movie
-- Possibility to add into a Wishlist
+- Add into a Wishlist and delete items from it
-- Wishlist

 ## Appendix

-made with React[18], SCSS, Axios, Redux-TLK, Vite, pnpm
+made with React[18], Vite, SCSS, Axios, Zustand, React-Query, pnpm

 ## Other libraries

-react-carrousel, react-router, tostify
+React-router, react-tostify

+## Tests

+### Unit Test

+Jest, react-testing-library, vitest

+### E2E

+ Playwright

 ## How to us it